 You may feel you need more frequent input from your financial advisor, such as once a quarter.
 Or if not much changes about your finances from month to month, then you may need just a mid-year and end-of-year check-in.
 Even if you don’t meet face to face with your advisor multiple times a year, make sure you would feel comfortable calling or emailing for advice if something came up.

-Transparency about pay is key, says Taylor, if your financial advisor wants to earn your trust.
+Transparency about pay is key if your financial advisor wants to earn your trust.
 Three of the most common ways financial advisors can get paid include charging you a fee, charging a percentage of the assets they help manage for you, or getting commission from any products or services you buy.
 Some advisors may even do a mix of each.

-Your potential financial advisor may work with her own staff, a company or even several companies, as well as a network of other professionals she can tap when needed.
-“So you’re not just getting the advisor, you’re getting the team or the institution behind them,” Taylor says.
+Your potential financial advisor may work with their own staff, a company or even several companies, as well as a network of other professionals they can tap when needed.
 That can make a big difference if you know your financial needs will evolve over time, or if you think you’ll need access to other types of specialized services, such as tax planning or estate planning.